MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/update-a-filters-definition.md

 ---
-title: Workflow Sample - Update a Filter's Definition
+title: Workflow sample - Update a filter's definition
-sidebar_label: Update a Filter's Definition
+sidebar_label: Update a filter's definition
 description: This workflow sample demonstrates how to update a filter's definition through the Modeling service.
 ---